openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ```

-Below is a non-normative example of a Token Request in a pre-authorized code flow (without Client Authentication):
+Below is a non-normative example of a Token Request in a Pre-authorized Code Flow (without Client Authentication):

 ```
 POST /token HTTP/1.1